cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-040.md

 1. Make sure to update the genesis parameters in the new genesis if any.
 All these details will be generally present in the governance proposal.

-1. All the necessary state changes are handled in the `simd migrate v0.40` migration command.
-However, Tendermint parameters are **not** handled in this command.
-You need to update these parameters.

-   In the recent versions of Tendermint, the following changes have been made:

-   - `consensus_params.evidence.max_num` has been renamed to `consensus_params.evidence.max_bytes`.
-   - `consensus_params.evidence.max_age` has been removed, and replaced by `consensus_params.evidence.max_age_duration` and `consensus_params.evidence.max_age_num_blocks`.

-   Make sure that your genesis JSON files contains the correct values specific to your chain.
-If the `simd migrate` errors with a message saying that the genesis file cannot be parsed, these are the fields to check first.

-1. If your chain is using IBC, make sure to add IBC initial genesis state to the genesis file.
+1) If your chain is using IBC, make sure to add IBC initial genesis state to the genesis file.
 You can use the following command to add IBC initial genesis state to the genesis file.

    ```shell
    cat new_040_genesis.json | jq '.app_state |= . + {"ibc":{"client_genesis":{"clients":[],"clients_consensus":[],"create_localhost":false},"connection_genesis":{"connections":[],"client_connection_paths":[]},"channel_genesis":{"channels":[],"acknowledgements":[],"commitments":[],"receipts":[],"send_sequences":[],"recv_sequences":[],"ack_sequences":[]}},"transfer":{"port_id":"transfer","denom_traces":[],"params":{"send_enabled":false,"receive_enabled":false}},"capability":{"index":"1","owners":[]}}' > new_040_genesis.json